Depression in men

-There are many reasons why clinical depression in men are not recognized or diagnosed.
-For one, … the masculinity norms of men as strong human beings make it difficult for them to acknowledge that they are having problems.
+There are many reasons why clinical depression in men is not recognized or diagnosed.
+For one, … the masculinity norms of men as strong human beings make it difficult for them to acknowledge their symptoms.
 Moreover, society considers emotional expression as a female trait.
 Consequently, this further complicates men’s willingness to seek help.
 Additionally, clinically depressed men may express their physical symptoms of depression rather than symptoms related to emotions.
 For instance, a depressed man may complain of headaches or fatigue rather than a feeling of sadness or helplessness.

 Symptoms of depression in men